Holiday let mortgages

 Seasonal rental income fluctuations

 Seasonal fluctuations in rental income are characteristic of holiday letting.
 High season can bring lucrative rental rates, but it's important not to overlook the off-peak times.
-Lenders understand these fluctuations and may assess your ability to meet mortgage payments throughout the year.
+Lenders understand these fluctuations.

 Tax implications and advantages of a holiday let